Milton Sod Installation Services

 Milton Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Grading permits are typically required for projects involving 50–100 cubic yards of cut/fill or grade changes exceeding two feet, though thresholds may vary.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is essential, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1 ratio), and adhering to impervious surface coverage limits.
-Coordination with HOAs may be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
-For permitting guidance, contact:
+Zoning compliance is critical, including setback maintenance, a maximum slope of 33% (3:1), and impervious surface limits.
+Homeowner association (HOA) coordination may be necessary.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 525 Canton Avenue, Milton, MA 02186